aiacovella/windows-surface-ubuntu-kiosk/README.md

 18. Click on the _Continue_ button.
 This will bring you the the _Erase disk and install Ubuntu_ dialog.
 19. Click on the _Install Now_ button.
 In the dialog that comes up, click on the _Continue_ button.
 This will take you the dialog to select your location.
 20. Select your location then click on the _Continue_ button.
 This will take you to the _Who are you?_ dialog.
 21. Enter in a name of a user.
-This will default the next two entries.
+This will set a default value for the next two entries in that form.
+Leave those as is.
 22. Change the computer name to something unique
 23. Enter in a password
 24. Confirm the password